DanielBrito/flutter-studies/Practical Flutter/FlutterBook/README.md

 # FlutterBook

-Personal Information Manager (PIM) for appointments, contacts, notes, and tasks.
+Improved and updated version of the Personal Information Manager (PIM) for appointments, contacts, notes, and tasks.

 ---